ibm-cloud-docs/schematics/deprecation-tf.md

 3. **Verification:** You can verify that a workspace has been migrated and is functional by performing a test operation.
 From the CLI you can run a [`ibmcloud schematics refresh`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-refresh) or [`ibmcloud schematics plan`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-plan) commands to verify that jobs for the the migrated workspace execute successfully.

-Now you are at a current version of Terraform, and can continue using the {{site.data.keyword.bplong_notm}} workspaces.
+Now you are at a current version of Terraform, and can continue by using the {{site.data.keyword.bplong_notm}} workspaces.